deepflowio/docs/translate/translated/05-features/05-auto-tagging/06-additional-cloud-tags.md

 # Introduction

-In addition to actively calling (fetching) the APIs of cloud service providers and K8s apiserver to sync resource information, DeepFlow also provides a declarative interface named `domain-additional-resource` that allows external services to push additional resource information.
-This method is applicable for synchronizing public cloud resources not yet supported by DeepFlow, syncing private cloud resources using DeepFlow community edition, and syncing business tags in the CMDB.
+In addition to actively calling (pulling) APIs from cloud service providers and K8s apiserver to synchronize resource information, DeepFlow also provides a declarative interface `domain-additional-resource` to allow external services to push additional resource information.
+This method is suitable for synchronizing public cloud resources not yet supported by DeepFlow, synchronizing private cloud resources using the DeepFlow community edition, and synchronizing business tags in CMDB.

-The resource information that can be pushed through this API includes:
+The resource information that can be pushed using this API includes:

 - Availability Zone
-- Virtual Private Cloud (VPC)
+- VPC
 - Subnet
 - Server
 - Cloud Server
 - Custom Business Tags
 - Load Balancer

-The custom tags that can be pushed through this API include:
+The custom tags that can be pushed using this API include:

-- Custom tags associated with the following K8s resources:
+- Custom tags associated with the following K8s resources
   - Namespace
-- Custom tags associated with the following cloud resources:
+- Custom tags associated with the following cloud resources
   - Cloud Server

 # API Call Method

-## Interface
+## Endpoint

 ```bash
 ${deepflow_server_node_ip}:${port}/v1/domain-additional-resources/